haugjo/float/float/docs/api-docs/visualization.feature_selection_scatter.md

 **Args:**

-  selected_features:  A list of lists, where each list corresponds to the selected feature vectors of one feature selector.
+ - <b>`selected_features`</b>:  A list of lists, where each list corresponds to the selected feature vector at one time step.
  - <b>`fig_size`</b>:  The figure size (length x height)
  - <b>`font_size`</b>:  The font size of the axis labels.